Audit: Etymology

 The word "audit" derives from the Latin word audire which means "to hear".

 History

+Auditing has been a safeguard measure since ancient times.
 During medieval times, when manual bookkeeping was prevalent, auditors in Britain used to hear the accounts read out for them and checked that the organization's personnel were not negligent or fraudulent.
 In 1951, Moyer identified that the most important duty of the auditor was to detect fraud.
 Chatfield documented that early United States auditing was viewed mainly as verification of bookkeeping detail.